nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `history INDEX/NRIC`

 * Shows the call history of the elderly at the specified `INDEX` or `NRIC`.
-* The index refers to the index number shown in the displayed person list.
+* The `INDEX` refers to the number displayed in the current person list.
+It must be a **positive integer** (e.g., 1, 2, 3, …​) and fall within the range of the list shown.
-* The index must be within the range of list shown and **must be a positive integer** 1, 2, 3, …​
+* The `NRIC` must be a valid, government issued NRIC.
-* The NRIC has to be a valid NRIC

 Examples:
 * `list` followed by `history 2` shows the call history of the 2nd elderly in ContactMate.